 Mark Roberts serves as PGi’s CMO.
 He is responsible for all marketing operations worldwide, driving growth opportunities and building brand recognition for the company within the communications market.
 A proven marketing leader, Roberts has more than 25 years of experience in the technology industry building brands, driving demand and transforming high-tech companies.
 Visit PGi.com.

+Many are starting to ask themselves if in-person events and trade shows that went virtual amid the COVID-19 pandemic will remain virtual in the near future.
 We believe that the short answer is yes, which augurs well for organizations looking to forge a new kind of relationship with their customers.

 A survey conducted for PGi by The Harris Poll found that more than half (54%) of employed Americans now working at home due to COVID-19 are not comfortable going to large, in-person work-related conferences or events this year.
 Given the uncertainty surrounding the virus, the unwillingness to attend in-person events should come as no surprise.